zzaimeche/saltwikiclone/Workflow.md

 Patches are **always** referenced in SUSE Bugzilla:

 1. Found a bug?
-Fill the bug!
+File the bug!
 2. Request a corresponding priority in Bugzilla.
 3. All patches are a referenced in Bugzilla